snuids/Elastic-5.0-Country-Map-Visualizer/README.md

 # jVectorMapKibanaCountry

-An Offline country code map visualizer for Kibana 4.4.
+An Offline country code map visualizer for Kibana 5.0 to 5.1.1.

 Copyright 2016 Arnaud Marchand